Interacting Hofstadter Interface

 In Fig.~\ref{comp} we show the local compressibility as function of $U$ for different staggering parameters $\lambda_L$ and $\lambda_R$ from RDMFT results.
 For better visibility we cut the edges and smoothen the data over three lattice sites.
 Dark regions correspond to insulators and light regions to gapless states.
 We observe that the interface becomes more localized with increasing window size $\lambda_R-\lambda_L$.
 The location of the interface is consistent with the phase diagram in Ref.~\cite{Kumar2016}.
 Hence, we find a phase separation between the QSH phase and the topologically trivial band insulator in real space separated through a gapless interface.

 For a first justification of the topological distinction of the two insulating phases in Fig.~\ref{comp} we determine the Hall response of the system to a bias force $\dot{k}_y$ \cite{Wang2013,Aidelsburger2014,Lohse2015,Nakajima2016}.
 In Fig.~\ref{pump} we present the $x$-position and $y$-momentum-resolved particle density $n^\sigma_x(k_y)=\int_{-\infty}^0\mathrm{d}\omega\rho_x^\sigma(k_y)$ for $\lambda_L=0$, and $\lambda_R=2.5$ for two interaction strengths $U=0$ and $U=2$ referring to the two dashed red lines in Fig.~\ref{comp} c).
 A pump cycle corresponds to varying $k_y$ adiabatically by $2\pi$.
 We observe that after one cycle particles are pumped six lattice sites further in the left half of the system, corresponding to the size of the magnetic unit cell $1/\alpha=6$.
 In contrast, there is no such pumping in the right half.
 This confirms a topologically non-trivial state in the left phase and a topologically trivial insulator in the right phase.
 We show exemplarily the same scenario for the case of interaction energy $U=2$ in Fig.~\ref{pump} b).
 Here the topologically non-trivial phase is clearly extended to the right, following the trend of Fig.~\ref{comp} c).
-However, the complicated structure of these contour plots makes it difficult to quantify a topological invariant as a function of the site index $x$ only.
-Alternatively, we apply the idea of the local Chern marker (LCM) introduced by Ref.~\cite{Bianco2011} for finite systems and heterojunctions.
-It has been investigated for a spin-decoupled interacting system \cite{Amaricci2017}, as well as for a quantum gas within a quasicrystal \cite{Tran2015}.
+As stated in Ref.~\cite{Wang2013}, pumping could in principle be measured through a hybrid version of time-of-flight imaging, which is directly applicable to the system discussed here.